Who is Shabir Ahmed? Lashkar Terrorist from Jammu & Kashmir arrested by Delhi Police

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-Who is Shabir Ahmed Lone?
+Who is Shabbir Ahmed Lone?
 Lashkar Terrorist from Jammu & Kashmir arrested by Delhi Police

 A Lashkar terrorist was arrested near the Delhi border on Monday.